 Ask The Expert: Understanding Humanist Ceremonies

-Recently in the ‘wedding-sphere’ Humanist ceremonies have been a hot topic!
-The reason being is that Humanist ceremonies are still not currently recognised as legally binding in England or Wales (though they are in Scotland) so couples have had to pop to their registry office or licensed venue and have a separate ceremony to legally marry and then have a Humanist wedding (or the other way around).
+Humanist ceremonies are a popular option for the bridal couple who don’t fancy a trip down a conventional aisle, however, they are still not currently recognised as legally binding in England or Wales (though they are in Scotland) so couples still have to pop to their registry office or licensed venue and have a separate ceremony to legally marry and then have a Humanist wedding (or the other way around).

 We wondered why more couples are now choosing to have a Humanist ceremony, despite the hassle, so we decided to speak to Humanist Celebrant Hannah Wroe Gill about what Humanist ceremonies are all about and why they are a great alternative to just having a standard ceremony.